Biography and education

 This adjunct professor brings a wealth of experience with 20 years as an adult probation officer, specializing in sex offender supervision for 8 years.
-Additionally, she has 7 years of teaching criminal justice at the high school level and hold certifications as a paralegal and Texas mediator.
+Additionally, she has 8 years of teaching criminal justice at the high school level, dual credit adjunct instructor since 2025, faculty instructor, one year of on-line course instruction and hold certifications as a paralegal and Texas Mediator-Basic Mediation & Advanced Family Mediation.

 With two decades of dedicated service as a probation officer, this accomplished professional has demonstrated a profound commitment to the field of criminal justice.
-Specializing in sex offender supervision for significant portion of their career, they have developed a nuanced understanding of this critical aspect of public safety over eight years.
+Specializing in sex offender supervision for a significant portion of her career, she has developed a nuanced understanding of this critical aspect of public safety over eight years.

-Beyond her role in law enforcement, this individual has also contributed to the education sector, bringing a wealth of practical experience to the high school level for the past seven years.
+Beyond her role in criminal justice-corrections, this individual has also contributed to the education sector, bringing a wealth of practical experience to the high school level for the past eight years.
 As a criminal justice teacher, she imparts not only on theoretical knowledge but also real world insights that enrich the learning experience for her students.

 A proud graduate of Texas State University in1996, the professor earned a Bachelor of Science in Criminal Justice with a concentration in Corrections and a minor in Psychology.
 Building on this foundation, this professor furthered her education, obtained a Master of Science in Criminal Justice from UTRGV in 2020.